iotaledger/wasplib/contracts/README.md

 ### How to create your own smart contracts

-Building a Java smart contract is very simple when using an IntelliJ based Java development environment.
-Open the _java_ sub folder in your IntelliJ, which then provides you with the Java workspace.
+Building a Go smart contract is very simple when using the GoLand IntelliJ based development environment.
+Open the _wasplib_ folder in your Goland, which then provides you with the Go workspace.

-The easiest way to create a new contract is to copy the _HelloWorld.java_ file in the _contracts_ package to a properly named new Java file within the _contracts_ package.
+The easiest way to create a new contract is to copy the _helloworld.go_ file in the _contracts_ sub folder to a properly named new Go file within the _contracts_ sub folder.

-Building the project will compile all smart contracts.

-`NOTE: currently there is no way to compile the Java contracts into Wasm.
+To build the new smart contract select _Run->Edit Configurations_.
+Add a new configuration based on the _Shell Script_ template, type the _name_ of the new configuration, select _tinygo_build.bat_ in the _wasplib_ root as the _Script Path_, and enter the name of the new contract as the _script options_, and select the _wasplib_ root as the _Working Directory_. the new folder as the _working directory_.
+You can now run this configuration to compile the smart contract directly to Wasm.
-Once this becomes available the intention is that the contracts will simply work unchanged by implementing the Host calls in the client package.`
+Once compilation is successful you will find the resulting Wasm file in the _wasplib/wasm_ folder.